-The assessment of potential effects on European Sites is conducted following a standard source-pathway-receptor2 model, where, in order for an effect to be established all three elements of this mechanism must be in place.
+The assessment of potential effects on European Sites is conducted following a standard sourcepathway-receptor5 model, where, in order for an effect to be established all three elements of this mechanism must be in place.
 The absence or removal of one of the elements of the model is sufficient to conclude that a potential effect is not of any relevance or significance.
 Receptors are considered as the ecological features that are known to be utilised by the qualifying interests or special conservation interests of a European Site.
-A source is any identifiable element of the Plan provision that is known to interact with ecological processes.
-The pathways are any connections or links between the source and the receptor.
-This report provides information on whether direct, indirect and cumulative adverse effects could arise from the draft Plan.
+A source is any identifiable element of the Plan provision that is known to b) imperative reasons of overriding public interest for the plan to proceed; and c) Adequate compensatory measures in place.